Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-31-PART-2_Scala_Functions.markdown

 squareit: (a: Int)Int
 ```

+Function datatype for the squareit function is :  Int => Int

 Now create a function object from this function
 ```
 scala> val mySquareit:Int => Int = squareit